AirAbhiii/ChatBot-using-Python/README.md

 You can customize the intent, responses, and logic to match your use case.

 Requirements
-Python (3.x recommended)
+Python (3.x)
 Jupyter Notebook
-Basic libraries like nltk, random, etc. (depending on your implementation)
+Basic libraries like nltk, random, etc.